JumaJuiceTime/TheHundredSaints/Classes/Klerikos.md

 ==== The Order of St Signis ====

-The order of Lichwards; clerics who watch over the dead and hunt those which rise again as undead.
+The order of Lichwards; klerikos who watch over the dead and hunt those which rise again as undead.

 **Undead slayer:** A cleric of St Signis gains a +1 Attack bonus against undead monsters.
 Their attacks harm undead monsters that can normally only be harmed by magical or silver weapons, even when not wielding a weapon of the appropriate type.